albionlawrence/quantum_part_1/chapter3/Operator_spectra.md

 **Theorem** For any unitary operator $U$ we can write $U = V^{\dagger}\Lambda V$ where $V$ is a unitary matrix, and $\Lambda$ diagonal with enries of the form $e^{i\lambda}$, $\lambda \in \CR$.

-## Operators on the space of functions
+## Example: Operators on the space of functions

 For functions with periodic boundary conditions, the functions $\psi_n(x) = \frac{1}{\sqrt{L}} e^{2\pi i n x/L}$, $n \in \CZ$ are a basis (since Fourier modes are a basis of periodic functions.
 In this case, ${\hat p} \psi_n = \frac{2\pi \hbar n}{L} \psi_n$; this basis is a basis of eigenfunctions of ${\hat p}$.
 Note that ${\hat x}:\psi(x) \to x\psi(x)$ is not an operator in this space.